 The best way to the grasp the differences between the two cameras would be to see it in action visually and that’s why I created the video below.

-You can check it out below and it will show you both the Raspberry Pi camera and the Raspberry NOIR Camera and the main differences between the two cameras.
+The video will show you both the Raspberry Pi camera and the Raspberry NOIR Camera and the main differences between the two cameras.
+This includes showing the differences at night and during the day.

 The equipment I used to carry out this guide is listed below.